flintlang/flint/docs/language_guide.md

 let <name>: <type> = <expression>
 ```

 The expression is evaluated once, when the declaration is executed.
-The expression can be complex, or just a simple [literal].
+The expression can be complex, or just a simple [literal](#literals).
 Examples:

 ```swift
 let unity: Int = 1